Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: GRB connected with the birth of PSR J0538+2817

 \subsection{Kick velocity and kick timescale}

-A pulsar with an off-centered dipolar magnetic field will lose energy asymmetrically, which would in return exert a recoil force on this pulsar \citep{Harrison..1975}.
+A pulsar with an off-centered dipolar magnetic field will lose energy asymmetrically, which would in return exert a recoil force on the pulsar \citep{Harrison..1975}.
 The force is parallel to the spin axis when averaged over a period.
 Therefore, the pulsar would acquire a kick velocity aligned to the spin axis.

 The kick speed $V_{\rm{kick}}$ depends on the exact configuration of the off-centered dipolar magnetic field.
 Here we consider a relatively simple case that the dipole is displaced by a distance of $s$ with respect to the rotation axis.
-The dipole has a zero radial magnetic momentum of $\mu_{\rho}=0$ and a non-zero tangential momentum with $\mu_{z}=1.5\mu_{\phi}$.
-Following \cite{Lai..2001}, we obtain the acquired kick velocity as
+We further assume that the dipole has a zero radial magnetic momentum of $\mu_{\rho}=0$ to simplify the derivation and calculation.
+As for the tangential momentum, we take $\mu_{z}=1.5\mu_{\phi}$, which means the two tangential magnetic components are almost in equipartition.
+We will see below that this value will lead to a satisfactory result for both the kick speed and the timescale of the kick process.
+Under this configuration, the acquired kick velocity can be approximately derived as

 where $R_{\rm NS}$ is the radius of the pulsar, $P_{0}$ and $P_{1}$ are the initial period and the final period after the kick process respectively.
-We see that with typical parameters of $R_{\rm NS}=12$ km, $s=7$ km and $P_{0}=1$ ms, the kick speed can be larger than $\sim 400$ km s$^{-1}$.
+This equation is somewhat similar to Equation 4 of \cite{Lai..2001}, but note the slight difference in the adopted configuration of the magnetic field.

+Here, we consider a neutron star with a typical mass and radius of $M_{\rm{NS}}=1.4M_{\odot}$, $R_{\rm NS}=12$ km \citep{Most..2018,Abbott..2018,Miller..2019}.
+Meanwhile, the spin period of the new born neutron star is taken as $P_{0}=1$ ms, which can be easily acquired after the contraction of the original proto-neutron star \citep{Wheeler..2000}.
+As for the displacement of the dipole with respect to the rotation axis, \cite{Lai..2001} assumed a distance of $s=10$ km for their neutron star with radius of 10 km.
+In this study, we consider a more moderate value of $s=7$ km.
+Under our configuration, the natal kick velocity can be larger than $\sim 400$ km s$^{-1}$ as shown in Equation \ref{eq:1}.

 During the kick process, the pulsar will lose energy and will correspondingly spin down \citep{Harrison..1975}.
-As a result, its period will evolve with time as,
+As a result, its spin period will evolve with time as

 where $B_{0}$ is the surface magnetic field of the pulsar.
-Here we take the magnetic field as several times $10^{15} \ \rm{G}$ in our modeling, which is quite typical for a newborn millisecond pulsar \citep{Metzger..2011}.
+Here we take the magnetic field as several times $10^{15} \ \rm{G}$ in our modeling, which is quite typical for a newborn millisecond neutron star to act as the central engine of GRB \citep{Wheeler..2000,Metzger..2011,Janka..2012,Kumar..2015}.